lanl-ansi/PowerModelsDistribution.jl/docs/src/quickguide.md

 ## Accessing Different Formulations

-The function "run_ac_tp_opf" is a shorthands for a more general formulation-independent OPF execution, "run_tp_opf".
+The function "run_ac_tp_opf" is a shorthand for a more general formulation-independent OPF execution, "run_tp_opf".
 For example, `run_ac_tp_opf` is equivalent to,

 ```julia